 Molecularly targeted therapy

-These are treatments that are designed to attach the molecular alterations that make the cancer cell grow and spread.
+These are treatments that are designed to attack the molecular alterations that make the cancer cell grow and spread.
 These treatments have the potential to be more effective and with less side effects than chemotherapy.
 Several molecularly targeted therapies has been approved by FDA, including everolimus (afinitor), and palbociclib (Ibrance).
 A number of molecular targeted therapies are in clinical trials that Siteman Cancer Center investigators are leading.

 Surgery to remove cancer from the breast tissue and any affected lymph nodes is the most common procedure used to treat breast cancer.
 Depending on the diagnosis, surgery can be done as a stand-alone procedure, or in conjunction with other therapies.
 That’s why a specific diagnosis and staging are so important.
-Improvements in technology, such as special optical systems that can “see” cancer cells are making breast cancer surgery more accurate and shorter.
+Improvements in technology, such as special optical systems that can “see” cancer cells, are making breast cancer surgery more accurate and shorter.

 Depending on the biology and genetics of the tumor, patients will often be recommended to have neoadjuvant chemotherapy before surgery for one of several reasons: